September 04, 2014 3 min read

 Holidays that feature encounters with wild or exotic animals are fast becoming popular trips with tourists all over the world.
-If you fancy a close wildlife encounter with a gorilla, a reindeer or an elephant, read on and let these holiday ideas inspire you.
+If you fancy a close wildlife encounter with a gorilla, a reindeer or an elephant, read on and let these travel destinations inspire you.

 The Sami people of northern Norway are famous for following the migration of their herds of reindeers to their southern coastal grazing lands.
 Now, the tour group Turgleder provides tourists with the opportunity to join in with the Sami and experience something truly unique.
 The Sami use only one or two snowmobiles to transport their heaviest equipment, otherwise they still carry on with the traditional Sami way of life.
 For four nights you will be sleeping in traditional tents called lavvus with a Sami family, cook outside and even go ice fishing.
 You will get up and close with the reindeer themselves, looking after them and even protecting them from wolves, lynxes and other predators as they migrate south.